mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

    caused the names of the reported metrics to change.
 Instead of ``solo_logcounts_nanog_loss`` and ``solo_profile_nanog_loss``, these are now ``solo_logcounts_nanog_reweightable_mse`` and ``solo_profile_nanog_multinomial_nll``.
+   Technically, these are now *metrics* and not *losses*, but that should make no difference in practice.
+6. The shap code was further trimmed down.
+The names of the arguments to ``combine_mult_and_diffref`` were changed to camelCase to match the style of BPReveal.

 BPReveal 4.x
 ------------